xavierog/moulti/Documentation.md

 ## Moulti does not... yet

 These features may appear in future versions:
-- ability to copy logs to the X11 clipboard;
 - `type` feature, for animation purposes.

 ## moulti pass: setting read size